egordm/boosters/docs/rfcs/0017-feature-bundling.md

 ## Integration with Existing Code

-This section describes how bundling integrates with existing booste-rs structures.
+This section describes how bundling integrates with existing boosters structures.

 ### Existing Structures (from RFC-0004)